 Asr-e Nou reported that Sohrabi Rad had been subjected to physical and psychological pressure at Evin Prison.
 Authorities transferred Sohrabi Rad from Ward 209, where political prisoners are held, to solitary confinement in Ward 240, according to news reports.
 A prison doctor said the journalist was suffering greatly in prison, according to the Web site of Human Rights and Democracy Activists of Iran.
 He was married shortly before his arrest, according to the site.

 Imprisoned: September 5, 2009

 Davari was brought to trial on November 22 on charges of propagating against the regime, congregation and mutiny for disrupting national security, and creating chaos in public order.
-In the weeks after the election, Davari had videotaped the testimony of inmates at Kahrizak Detention Center who alleged they had been raped and abused while in custody, according to the (The detention center was closed in July 2009 after evidence emerged of pervasive abuse of detainees.) blog.
+In the weeks after the election, Davari had videotaped the testimony of inmates at Kahrizak Detention Center who alleged they had been raped and abused while in custody, according to the Free Iranian Journalists blog.
+(The detention center was closed in July 2009 after evidence emerged of pervasive abuse of detainees.)

 After Davari complained about poor prison conditions during a visit by a government official, he was sent to solitary confinement, according to the Jonbesh-e Rah-e Sabz reformist news Web site.
 He went on a one-week hunger strike in protest.
 He remains in solitary confinement and has not been allowed to contact his family.

 Davari has been tortured and coerced into making false statements against former presidential candidate Mehdi Karroubi, along with false statements recanting his Kahrizak Detention Center reports, according to an April 6 report by Reporters and Human Rights Activists.